m00sey/api_exam/README.md

 ## Working
 1. All the file are expected to be in csv with delimeter as `,`.
 1. When the service object is created it will look for files in `input-directory` and `processed`.
 If it is in `processed` it will be not do anything on that file.
 1. Then it iterates over everyfile, and validates the data.
-Should there be any errors it will be put into error dataframe with error message and we write down that file in `error-directory`.
-If the error count is zero the we write down it in `output-directory` in json format.
+If there are any errors it will be put into error dataframe with error message and I write down that file in `error-directory`.
+If the error count is zero then I write down it in `output-directory` in json format.
 All the read and writes are performed by spark in the same generic function.

 ## Reason for using pyspark
 1. Pyspark runs in distributed environment and gives better performance.
-1. If noticed I did not loop any rows in a dataframe to validate (normal python have to loop), the advantage of using pyspark over python as it is scalable should there be million rows.
+1. If noticed I did not loop any rows in a dataframe to validate (normal python have to loop), the advantage of using pyspark over python as it is scalable even for million rows.
+The coloumns can be vectorized to do operations.